IssueTrak/coding-standards/unit_test_guidelines.md

 ## Naming Integration Test Projects

-If you are creating an integration test project, make sure it is named as such. **DO NOT use Test(s) in the naming**.
+If you are creating an integration test project, make sure it is named as such. **DO NOT** use "Test" in the naming.

 Example: